-The Bauhaus structure in Berlin housing SoHo House was once a department store.
-After WWII, it was used for various purposes by the communist party (Joseph Stalin gave a speech on one of the balconies).
+Soho House is situated in a Bauhaus structure that was once a department store.
+After WWII, it was used for various purposes by the Communist party (Joseph Stalin gave a speech on one of the balconies).
 Our favorite spaces?
-The rough luxe baths; featuring the perfect balance of distressed and polish.
-Get the look with the following elements:
+The rough-luxe baths, featuring the perfect balance of distress and polish.
+Get the look with the following elements.

-Above: For a similar tile, consider Sausalito-based Heath Ceramics' Dual Glaze collection of tiles, which are a combination of glossy and matte, adding texture, contrast, and depth.
+Above: For a similar tile, consider Heath Ceramics' Dual Glaze collection of tiles, which are a combination of glossy and matte, adding texture, contrast, and depth.
 Glazes are overlaid on a single tile, creating variations in reflection and the illusion of varying tile sizes within an installation.
-The 2-by-4-inch, in-stock Dual Glaze Tiles come in four colors—opaque white, stone gray, paprika, or jade—and are $45 per square foot at Heath Ceramics.
+The two-by-four-inch, in-stock Dual Glaze Tiles come in four colors—opaque white, stone gray, paprika, and jade—and are $45 per square foot at Heath Ceramics.

 Above: Create the illusion of painted brick with Waterworks' Grove Brickworks Field Tile, available in a choice of 16 colors (including Sugar White, shown here).
-The tiles, made of actual brick, are half an inch thick (a bit thicker than standard tile), measure 2.25 by 8 inches, and retail for $17.50 per square foot.
+The tiles, made of actual brick, are half an inch thick (a bit thicker than standard tile) and measure 2 3/8 by 8 1/4 inches; inquire about pricing.

 Top: Schoolhouse Electric offers Black and White Aluminum Numbers for doors; $11 each.
 Bottom: Restroom ($20) signs from Schoolhouse Electric are made by a 100-year-old, third-generation, family-run company in Portland, Oregon.

 Above: The Small Pharmacy Cabinet is on sale for $309, marked down from $625, at Restoration Hardware.